 Contested cases; waivers; interventions, amendments to chs 3, 4

-The Insurance Division hereby proposes to amend Chapter 3, "Contested Cases," and Chapter 4, "Agency Procedure for Rule Making, Waiver of Rules, and Declaratory Orders," Iowa Administrative Code.
+The Insurance Division hereby amends Chapter 3, "Contested Cases," and Chapter 4, "Agency Procedure for Rule Making, Waiver of Rules, and Declaratory Orders," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code sections 505.8 and 507B.12.
+This rule making is adopted under the authority provided in Iowa Code sections 505.8 and 507B.12.

 State or Federal Law Implemented